mljar/docs/docs/features/automl.md

 - `Neural Network`,
 - `Nearest Neighbors`.

 There is exactly one model fitted for each algorithm in this step.
-(Each algorithm has one set of default hyperparameters for each ML task).
+(Each algorithm has one set of default hyperparameter values for each ML task).

 ## `not_so_random`

-This step performs Random Search over defined set of hyperparameters (that's why the name).
+This step performs Random Search over defined set of hyperparameters (hence the name).

 The following algorithms can be fitted in this step: